Functional Analysis: The Foundation of Transfer Pricing Compliance

 Transfer pricing compliance is more important, more complex, and riskier today than it’s ever been before.
 Finding the comparables you need to document that a transaction has been priced at arm’s length—in other words, as if it had taken place between unrelated, independent entities in an open market—requires a slew of explorations, calculations, adjustments, and explanations.

 The foundation of that work is the functional analysis—the complex task of identifying the role of each entity in an intercompany transaction and level-setting it with those of outside entities and transactions.
-The functional analysis is the key to transfer pricing compliance—and the backbone of your required documentation.
+The functional analysis is the key to transfer pricing compliance—and the backbone of your required transfer pricing documentation.
 In this article, we illuminate this important area.

 The Value of the Functional Analysis